 START’s vision is to improve the quality of our marine waters through research, public education and programs that restore marine habitats, preserve marine species and promote healthy beaches and coastal waterways.

-START is operated by a five-person Executive Committee with a combination of years of business experience and unique skills in corporate management, marketing, financial services, maritime transportation and scientific research.
+START is operated by a four-person Executive Committee with a combination of years of business experience and unique skills in corporate management, marketing, financial services, maritime transportation and scientific research.

 The members of the Executive Committee are: